OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 ++++++++++++++++

 IOtraits are added to Genetic and become optimization parameters.
 Genetic will vary the set of parameters to search for an optimum.
-Genetic supports three public variable types:
+Genetic supports three variable types:
 :term:`Float`, :term:`Int`, and :Term:`Enum`.
 These types can be used as parameters in any optimization.